babis-k/set10108/labs/unit6/README.md

-# Unit 6: Multi-threading
+# Multi-threading

-The aim of the first lab is to get you started with threads in C++.
-We will start with CMake in different programming environments.
-Once setup, we will look at different methods of thread creation: functions and lambda expressions.
+The aim of this lab is to get you started with threads in C++.
+We will look at different methods of thread creation: functions and lambda expressions.
 We will then examine data gathering to understand parallel performance, using the Monte Carlo Pi benchmark as an example.
-Then for those of you with time we will look at user-level threads with Boost.Fiber and how to use R for data analysis.

 ## Starting a Thread